article | March 23, 2017

 Your company is growing quickly.
 You have an aggressive number for the year.
 The only way to make it is to hire more heads.
 But you’re worried: How long will it take for them to be Customer ready?
 What instruction do I need to give them?
 How can I ensure their success?
-As a resource, download our 10th annual workbook, How to Make Your Number in 2017.
-Review the latest talent approach in the sales strategy section under People Plan phase on pages 285 – 293.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 One of the big gaps between a mature and young organization is onboarding time.
 Mature organizations typically have a robust training program.
 However, much of this training is wasted on corporate policies and internal systems training.
 Young organizations are very different.
 Onboarding is simple and fast.
 Many times it’s a rep being assigned to shadow a high-performer for a week.
 Then they are thrown into the pool.

 Neither of these approaches gives the reps the preparation they need to be successful.
 To gain traction quickly, reps need to learn about their customers.
 Each type of buyer has unique objectives, fears, metrics and objections.
 “A” Players have internalized these key characteristics through years of experience.

 Without a customer focused onboarding, new reps learn through trial and error.
 This is a critial mistake.
 Many VPs miss their 1st quarter simply because their talent is still learning about their customers.
 Opportunities slip through the cracks.
 Territories underperform.

 Give your new hires the chance they need to be successful.
 Download our Sales Rep Onboarding Checklist to evaluate the first four weeks of successful training.

 Here are the 4 Components of a Successful Sales Onboarding: